- Last Updated Date:

 Dual citizenship is not legally recognized, which may limit the ability of Canadian officials to provide consular services.
 You should travel using your Canadian passport and present yourself as Canadian to foreign authorities at all times.
 Consult our publication entitled Dual Citizenship: What You Need to Know for more information.

 Children of an Omani-national father automatically acquire Omani citizenship at birth and must enter and leave the country on an Omani passport.
-Child custody decisions are based on Islamic law.
-It is difficult for a Western woman, even a Muslim, to obtain custody of her children through the Omani courts.
+Child custody decisions are based on Islamic (Sharia) law.
+It is difficult for a Western woman, even a Muslim, to obtain custody of her children through a court decision.
 Minor children of an Omani-national father must have their father’s permission to leave the country.

-Suspects as well as witnesses to incidents may be held for lengthy periods without access to legal counsel or consular officials.
+Witnesses to incidents, as well as suspects, may be held for lengthy periods without access to legal counsel or consular officials.
 If access is granted, it may be severely limited by the Omani authorities.
 Authorities may withhold the passport of an individual involved in a legal process, pending resolution of the case.
 This could result in the delay of a planned departure.

 Dress and behaviour